-Resource Requests - For 2021, an additional 1.63% tax increase was implemented to provide funding for the implementation of the new service delivery model for Bylaw and Parking Enforcement approved by Council February 2021 and additional resources approved in April 2021 to address a number of Council's strategic plans.
-The full list of the approved resources are on page 29.
+Resource Requests - For 2021, an additional 0.98% tax increase was implemented to provide funding for positions approved by Council in August 2020 and the implementation of the new service delivery model for Bylaw and Parking Enforcement approved by Council February 2021.
+Additional resource requests will be considered during the 2021 budget deliberation as per Council budget guideline.